FlavScents AInsights Entry for 9-decen-2-one (CAS: 35194-30-0)

 4. Use in Flavors

-9-decen-2-one is used in various flavor categories, including dairy, fruit, and savory applications.
-It serves as a functional modifier, providing a fatty and green note that enhances the authenticity of flavor systems.
-Typical use levels in finished food or beverages range from 0.1 to 5 ppm, with higher concentrations potentially leading to overpowering effects.
-It is relatively stable under normal processing conditions but may degrade under extreme heat or acidic environments.
+9-decen-2-one is utilized in flavor formulations to impart creamy, buttery, and fatty notes.
+It is particularly effective in dairy, bakery, and savory applications.
+Typical use levels in finished food products range from 0.1 to 5 ppm, depending on the desired intensity and application.
+It is relatively stable under typical processing conditions but may degrade under extreme heat or acidic conditions.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature